Last updated 5 September 2022

 - enter into a parenting plan

-- define the arrangement in consent orders that are filed in the Family Court or Magistrates Court.
+- define the arrangement in consent orders that are filed in the Federal Circuit and Family Court of Australia or Magistrates Court.

 When those responsible for the care of children cannot agree or communicate effectively, one or more of them can request that a court with power under the Family Law Act make orders about the parenting of children.

-- the person or persons with whom a child is to live
+- person or persons with whom a child is to live—including any shared arrangements

-- the time a child is to spend with another person or other persons
+- time a child is to spend with another person or other persons—can be either face to face and/or supervised

-- the communication a child is to have with another person or persons
+- communication a child is to have with another person or persons—can be either by phone, email or letters

-- the process to be used for resolving disputes about the terms or operation of the orders.
+- process to be used for resolving disputes about the terms or operation of the orders.

 Children who leave home can sometimes be forced to return, either by their parents or the state.